 The death of a loved one is an incredibly difficult time.
-Not only are you emotionally drained, but after the funeral you have the added anxiety of sorting through legal documents, financial information, and the last will and testament of the deceased.
-You want to be sure you take care of any financial loose ends, and that can turn into an overwhelming task.
+Not only are you emotionally drained, but after the funeral you have the added anxiety of sorting through legal documents, financial information and the last will and testament of the deceased.
+You want to make sure you take care of any financial loose ends, and that can turn into an overwhelming task.

 One obstacle some may have to deal with after the death of a loved one is a mortgage.
-You might already have a home loan payment, and you simply can’t afford to take on another.
-So what options do you have, and what do you do next?
-We’ve got a few tips and things to consider when managing an inherited mortgage.
+If you already have a home loan payment of your own, you might not be able to afford to take on another.
+So what happens if you inherit a house with a mortgage, and what do you do next?
+We’ve got a few tips and things to consider when managing an inherited mortgage

 If there was a co-signer on the mortgage, that person is now responsible for making the mortgage payments.
 In the event a home is left to an heir via a will, the heir(s) – whether there are one or more people – is now responsible for the mortgage.
 It’s important that you establish who’s responsible for the loan, because this person (or group of people) will work with the lender to get details and information about the mortgage.

 If you can pay the mortgage off completely, that’s another option (and probably the best) to deal with an inherited home loan.
-With the house completely paid off, you can then keep the property, and maybe lease it out, or you can simply sell the home.
+With the house completely paid off, you can then keep the property, maybe lease it out or simply sell the home.
 Either way, paying the mortgage in full frees the property from a lender and allows you to do what you please with the home.

-Contact a lawyer if you have any specific questions or just feel completely lost; they can help you sort out specific questions.
+Contact an attorney if you have any specific questions or just feel completely lost; they can help you sort out specific questions.
 Laws fluctuate from state to state, and we all know how difficult legalese can be to read.
 Don’t be afraid to ask for help if you need it, and – most importantly – don’t sign or agree to something you don’t understand.